hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

 title: Product Environment Setup
 ---

-With the account ready to go we can now start setting up our product.
-Before we get into deploying things we will quickly cover off the overall concepts of a product
+With the account ready to go we can start setting up our product.
+Before we begin deploying things we will quickly define what a product is and what it does.

-- A product represents an application within in hamlet, and is a collection infrastructure resources used to make your application run
+- A product represents an application within hamlet and is a collection of infrastructure resources used to make your application run.
-- A product contains environments which are copies of your application for testing, development or production
+- A product contains environments which are copies of your application for testing, development or production.
-- If you have a larger application you can also split an environment into multiple segments
+- If you have a larger application you can also split an environment into multiple segments.
-- Each segment has its own solution which you use to describe the infrastructure you need as components
+- Each segment has its own solution which you use to describe the infrastructure you need as components.

-Hamlet understands the overall concept of solution design for applications and we have included that as a key part of how hamlet defines infrastructure.
+hamlet understands the overall concept of solution design for applications and we have included that as a key part of how hamlet defines infrastructure.

-With that in mind lets starting deploying the base components of our product into an environment.
+With that in mind let's starting deploying the base components of our product into an environment.

 ## Deploying the baseline

-The baseline component must be deployed into every product segment, it contains a collection of resources that are used across the majority of the components.
+The baseline component must be deployed into every product segment.
+It contains a collection of resources that are used across the majority of the components.

 It includes:

 - A KMS encryption key that will be used for encryption at rest and password encryption
 - S3 buckets that will be used for logging and storing settings files if we need them
-- Creating an SSH key that will be used for any ec2 instances we create
+- Creating an SSH key that will be used for any ec2 instances we create.

-These resources are often included in the AWS Console Wizards but need to be explicitly created when using declarative infrastructure processes
+These resources are often included in the AWS Console Wizards but need to be explicitly created when using declarative infrastructure processes.

 :::info
-If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md) When we talk about the CMDB it will be based on the naming used in the setup guide
+If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md)
 :::

 1. From your CMDB workspace change into the product integration segment directory.